Outside agitator

 Outside agitator is a term that has been used to discount political unrest as being driven by outsiders, rather than by internal discontent.
 The term was popularized during the early stages of the Civil Rights Movement in the United States, when Southern authorities discounted African-American protests as being driven by Northern white radicals, rather than being legitimate expressions of grievances.

+Martin Luther King Jr. criticized the term in Letter from Birmingham Jail, citing it as a phrase designed to dismiss civil disobedience.

-The term gained further prominence during the George Floyd protests, with local officials in Minneapolis claiming that most protesters were not from the city, despite jail records and social media indicating otherwise.The term was also used during the Ferguson unrest in 2014.
+The term gained further prominence during the George Floyd protests, with local officials in Minneapolis claiming that most protesters were not from the city, despite jail records and social media indicating otherwise.
+The term was also used during the Ferguson unrest in 2014.

+The term saw wide use by public figures and media coverage during the 2024 pro-Palestinian protests on university campuses.
+The term was used to dismiss student protests by claiming that they'd been coopted by foreign actors rather than acting organically.
+After clearing out the 2024 Columbia University pro-Palestinian campus occupation, New York police deputy commissioner Tarik Sheppard claimed that the chains of bike locks sold by Columbia University were "not what students bring to school" to support the claim that outside agitators were responsible for students locking themselves in Hamilton Hall.